medical-genomics-group/JODIE/README.md

    Calculating the standardized genotype matrix squared, separately for each chromosome\
    Needed input:
    + genotype file created in step a
-   + list in txt format with line number of individual with missing phenotype (according to line in genotype file) created in step b
+   + rmid file created in step b

    Output:
    + standardized and squared matrix calculated for the different component of each marker in zarr format (XtX matrix)